-Following orientation, Klein Rising will aid in the transition to Klein culture and college life for first-year students, with the goal of making this incredible life change more manageable during a time when we often feel confused and disconnected from our peers.
+Following orientation, Klein Rising will aid in the transition to Klein culture and college life for new students, with the goal of making this incredible life change more manageable during a time when we often feel confused and disconnected from our peers.

-Introduction to Klein: Your first-year seminar
+Introduction to Klein: Your new student seminar

 Learning together, every step of the way: Klein’s peer mentoring program

 The peer mentor program will allow small groups of new students to be matched with sophomore, junior and senior Klein students.
 These peer mentors will (safely) meet with small groups of students weekly to talk through some of the themes in their seminar classes, and - above all - provide support and guidance to one another.

 Create your own greatness: Klein’s co-curricular activities let you choose your own adventure